RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Try before you buy

 Think of an internship as a "test drive" for your future career.
 It’s your chance to explore a profession before fully committing.
+If you're lucky, you may get multiple internships throughout your time at university, meaning that you can be really sure about your future career.
+At the same time, you'll be filling your CV with valuable experience.

 Put theory into practice